MANY RESIDENTIAL Licensed Engineers offer Structural and Foundation Engineering services WITHOUT being Structural Engineers

 Simply put, you cannot claim years of experience if all those years of experience you might have been doing the WRONG thing!!
 Who would you rather hire, someone who has 100 years of experience in Civil or Mechanical Engineering or 1 Year of Structural Engineering?
 It doesn’t matter how many years of experience an Engineer has, if he doesn’t have a Structural designator to prove his competency, then that Engineer’s experience, opinion, and reports are a most likely a complete WASTE of your time and money.

 For this reason, the State of Texas recently has actually considered making the STR or STR2 or STR16 designator a very specialized field that not just anyone can practice in.
-Unfortunately the bill in the Texas congress did not pass and it’s back to the drawing board so this continues to allow for any engineer to freely practice engineering in whichever field pays them a fee, unless the Texas Board of Professional Engineers is contacted.
+Unfortunately the bill in the Texas congress (officially known as the Texas Legislature) did not pass and it’s back to the drawing board so this continues to allow for any engineer to freely practice engineering in whichever field pays them a fee, unless the Texas Board of Professional Engineers is contacted.
 So the moral of the story is, be sure that engineer that assesses your entire house structure is a structural engineer or even geotechnical engineer when it comes to the foundation only.

 And not all Structural Engineers are made equal either…

 A common problem among many structural engineers is that they work for companies that provide foundation repair.
 It is clearly to us a conflict of interest if a Structural Engineer main business is to provide foundation repair… how can he advise you honestly, free-from-self-interest, on what to do if he makes money selling you a particular system?
 It would require, we believe, an almost miraculous strong moral character to be able to provide such independent advise consistently and for free.Another common problem among many structural engineers is that although their company may not be a foundation repair company, they get a substantial commission from a foundation repair company every time they refer or require foundation repair on a house.
 This clearly is a conflict of interest!